-The heating elements don’t heat those areas quite as much so they take longer to season.
-Just continue to apply oil before and after cooking and it will even out over time.
-After a few cooking sessions on your griddle, it will be a more uniform in color.
+The heating elements don’t heat those areas quite as much, so they take longer to season.
+Just continue to apply oil before and after cooking, and it will even out over time.
+After a few cooking sessions on your griddle, it will be more uniform in color.

-If you notice a brownish substance or some black flaking on the surface of the cooktop, it’s not the end of the world and can be fixed.
+If you notice a brownish substance or some black flaking on the cooktop’s surface, it’s not the end of the world and can be fixed.
 This is typically a result of leaving too much oil on the cooking surface after cooking.

-If you are experiencing sticking with a well seasoned cooktop, you may need to use a little bit more oil when cooking.
+If you are experiencing sticking with a well-seasoned cooktop, you may need to use a little more oil when cooking.
 It’s okay to be liberal when putting down oil to cook with.
 This helps prevent sticking and also aids in the cooking of the food.

-Properly seasoning and maintaining the seasoning on your griddle is essential to a great cooking experience on your flat top grill.
+Properly seasoning and maintaining your griddle season is essential to a great cooking experience on your flat top grill.
 If you care for your griddle properly, it will last a long time and result in some amazing food without a bunch of headaches.
-If it helps to see the seasoning process visually, check out Blackstone’s video below.
+If it helps to see the seasoning process visually, check out Blackstone’s clip below for a video tutorial.